tendermint/tendermint/spec/abci++/abci++_methods.md

     * The height and time values match the values from the header of the proposed block.
     * If `ResponseProcessProposal.status` is `REJECT`, Tendermint assumes the proposal received is not valid.
-    * In same-block execution mode, the Application is required to fully execute the block and provide values for parameters `ResponseProcessProposal.app_hash`, `ResponseProcessProposal.tx_results`, `ResponseProcessProposal.validator_updates`, and `ResponseProcessProposal.consensus_param_updates`, so that Tendermint can then verify the hashes in the block's header are correct.
-      If the hashes mismatch, Tendermint will reject the block even if `ResponseProcessProposal.status` was set to `ACCEPT`.
-    * In next-block execution mode, the Application should _not_ provide values for parameters `ResponseProcessProposal.app_hash`, `ResponseProcessProposal.tx_results`, `ResponseProcessProposal.validator_updates`, and `ResponseProcessProposal.consensus_param_updates`.
+    * The Application MAY fully execute the block &mdash; immediate execution
     * The implementation of `ProcessProposal` MUST be deterministic.
 Moreover, the value of `ResponseProcessProposal.status` MUST **exclusively** depend on the parameters passed in the call to `RequestProcessProposal`, and the last committed Application state